-- 1. NO positive urinalyses and/or breath tests within six months of commencement. - If the participant has a positive urinalyses and/or breath test within six months of anticipated graduation date, contract will be extended for six months from date of positive urinalysis and/or breath test.
-Participant must have six months of sobriety in order to graduate. - 2.
-NO missed urinalysis and/or breath test within six months of commencement. - First missed urinalysis and/or breath test during last six months of contract may extend contract a minimum of one week.
-Second or subsequent missed urinalyses and/or breath test during last six months of contract may extend contract for a minimum of two months from date of missed urinalysis and/or breath test. - 3.
-NO missed court dates, treatment sessions, or case management appointments within six months of commencement. - The Court reserves discretion to deny graduation and extend the contract if a miss occurs within six months of graduation. - 4.
-Complete all four phases of the program. - 5.
-Pay all financial obligations associated with the offenses - i.e.: program participation fees, SCRAM fees, fines, court costs, attorney fees, Huber fees, and treatment and assessment costs.
+1. NO positive urinalyses and/or breath tests within three - six months of commencement.

+- If the participant has a positive urinalyses and/or breath test within three six months of anticipated graduation date, contract will be extended for three six months from date of positive urinalysis and/or breath test.
+Participant must have three six months of sobriety in order to graduate (with at least three months of consecutive unassisted sobriety). - 2.
+NO missed urinalysis and/or breath test within three six months of commencement. - First missed urinalysis and/or breath test during last three six months of contract may extend contract a minimum of one week.
+Second or subsequent missed urinalyses and/or breath test during last three six months of contract may extend contract for a minimum of two months from date of missed urinalysis and/or breath test.

+3. NO missed court dates, treatment sessions, or case management appointments within three- six months of commencement.

+- The Court reserves discretion to deny graduation and extend the contract if a miss occurs within three six months of graduation. - 4.
+Complete all five phases of the program.